 Web browser privacy is becoming a matter of concern after data privacy policies by the Technology giants came under scrutiny.
 A browser is your window to the world of the internet.
 It’s one place where your complete internet activity can be tracked and logged and help create a digital persona of you.
 It could be peeking into your email, political leanings, the type of news you regularly read, social media postings, online shopping, financial plans, the site you visit, the chat forum you participate in, your IP address, etc. The intent behind all this data gathering is purportedly pushing targeted ads your way or supposedly improving the product experience.

-But is everybody comfortable leaving such secretly collected data on servers of technology companies?
-We may be ok if it’s for customized ads, but when it extends to checking, for example, the purchases you make or a financial portfolio, that’s when your ears stand up and should know what’s the deal here.
+But is everybody comfortable leaving such secretly collected data on the servers of technology companies?
+We may be ok if it’s for customized ads, but when it extends to checking, for example, the purchases you make or a financial portfolio, that’s when your ears stand up, and you should know what’s the deal here.
 Especially in an era where children use phones and parents needs apps to control phones.

 Why is Browser Privacy important?

-Large tech companies like Google, Facebook, Amazon have business models based on users browsing data.
+Large tech companies like Google, Facebook, and Amazon have business models based on users browsing data.
 Data is the new oil, and your data scattered across the web means different things to different entities depending on their end goal.
 Most companies are vague about how they store or process your information.
 Listed companies had had share prices crash when data breaches made it to the public domain.